 Parking lot #1

 Parking lot #2.
 This parking lot is slightly farther down the road but it shaves off a small part of the hike.
 You will miss the short walk through a field of wildflowers, which I really liked, but for many this may not be that big of a deal.
 This parking is located at the Peat Museum, also called the Lofoten Torvmuseum.
-It costs NOK 20 (in 2018) to park here.
+It costs NOK 50 during the daytime and NOK 100 overnight to park here.
+They also offer water and toilets.
 GPS Coordinates: 68.089081, 13.139661

 Parking lot #2

-These prices are from our visit in 2018.
 We did not know about the cheaper, closer parking at the Peat Museum at the start of the hike.
 We noticed people hiking up from a different location, so after the hike we went investigating and found the second parking lot.
-It’s quite the price difference and worth the savings to park at the Peat Museum.

 Hiking to Ryten

 The trailhead is located on Fv806 right next to the first parking lot.
 If you park at the Peat Museum, there is a trail that joins up with the main trail just before the first climb of the hike.